As You Like It

-How we cite the quotes:
+How we cite our quotes:

 ROSALINDDo you not know I am a woman?
 When I think, I must speak.
 (3.2.25)

 Ugh.
 Do things ever change?
 More fairly, is this statement a reasonable characterization of women?

-have your doublet and hose pluck'd over your head, and show the
+CELIAYou have simply misus'd our sex in your love-prate.
+We musthave your doublet and hose pluck'd over your head, and show theworld what the bird hath done to her own nest.
+(4.1.3)

 Celia calls Rosalind out on how abusive she has been towards her own gender.
 Rosalind (as Ganymede) seems comfortable making these statements that play up stereotypes of women.
 Is this because she knows all these stereotypes are untrue, or because she really believes that women are as silly as Ganymede has made them out to be?
 You decide.